Rob Coons

-Robert Allan Coons (born September 18, 1969) is an American former professional football tight end who played for the for the Miami Dolphins and the Buffalo Bills of the National Football League (NFL).
+Robert Allan Coons (born September 18, 1969) is an American former professional football tight end who played for the Miami Dolphins and the Buffalo Bills of the National Football League (NFL).
 He played college football for the Fullerton Hornets and the Pittsburgh Panthers.

 College career

 Coons played college football for the Fullerton College Hornets from 1989 to 1990 and the Pittsburgh Panthers from 1991 to 1992.
 In his two seasons at Pitt, he had 32 receptions for 337 yards and four touchdowns.